Learn

 Identifying your triggers

-It can be helpful to keep a “rosacea diary” to record information.
+Keeping a “rosacea diary” to record information can be helpful.
 Each day for 2-3 weeks, record factors such as:

 Keep note of rosacea symptoms, number and severity of flare-ups.
 Relating the rosacea symptoms to the potential triggers can help you identify the main triggers in your case.

-Taking daily photos of your face can also provide useful information about how well treatments and avoiding triggers has worked.
+Taking daily photos of your face can also provide helpful information about how well treatments and avoiding triggers have worked.

 Some measures are recommended for everyone with rosacea: